arnold-c/reproducible-research/guideline.md

 **The following section is not essential.**

-Because I do not like the `In[]` `Out[]` text showing in documents, along with centering plots/figures, I have customized the Jupyter notebook settings.
+Because I do not like the `In[]` `Out[]` text showing in documents, along with centring plots/figures, I have customized the Jupyter notebook settings.
 If you would like to do the same, please refer to the section below.
 It is not necessary, but I feel that it gives cleaner documents (including pdf documents via LaTeX).

-If you would like to customize the look of the notebook, [jupyterthemes](https://github.com/dunovank/jupyter-themes) is a great package that can be installed.
+If you would like to customize the look of the notebook, [jupyterthemes](https://Github.com/dunovank/jupyter-themes) is a great package that can be installed.
 I have also edited the `custom.css` file (`C:\Users\owner\.jupyter\custom\`), adding `display: None;` under the section

 ```
 div.prompt,